Florian-cossu/Advent_of_code_2023/README.md

 - [Stack Overflow](https://stackoverflow.com/) (For quick language specific questions)
 - [Chat GPT](https://chat.openai.com/) (To ask more specific question or ask about code readability and logic)
 - [JSFiddle](https://jsfiddle.net/) (to live test my code)
+- [AoC Fornwall](https://aoc.fornwall.net/) (to get the expected result with someone else's working code to check whether I did wrong or not)

 ## Why do this ?
 - Because it seems to be a fun challenge (not fun anymore after day 5 actually)